php-ru/symfony-docs-ru/components/serializer.rst

     The Serializer component is meant to be used to turn objects into a specific format (XML, JSON, YAML, ...) and the other way around.

-In order to do so, the Serializer component follows the following simple schema.
+In order to do so, the Serializer component follows the following schema.

 .. image:: /_images/components/serializer/serializer_workflow.png